Elizabeth II Decimal Portrait Sovereign

 This second royal portrait was Arnold Machin’s fine handiwork, and was chosen by the Queen herself in 1964.
 Machin was made a Royal Academician in 1956 and went on to create the obverse and reverse designs of the 1977 Silver Jubilee crown.

 What was decimal

-Decimal Day was 15 February 1971, and marks the entire UK monetrary system being updated to replace the old Pounds, Shillings and Pence format.
+Decimal Day was 15 February 1971 and marks the entire UK monetary system being updated to replace the old Pounds, Shillings and Pence format.
 It was designed to modernise our cash system and bring us more in line with Europe, but the new system was met with confusion and reluctance.
 Unlike single coin or note updates now, the Royal Mint had a massive challenge on their hands.
-It began with educating the public and businesses as to how the new systme would work.
+It began with educating the public and businesses as to how the new system would work.
 They then had to pre-make various denomination of coin in preparation for the launch.
-The 6 billion new coins required, provided the catalyst for the Royal Mint to move from their modest premises in Tower Hill to more substantial head quarters in Wales.
+The 6 billion new coins required, provided the catalyst for the Royal Mint to move from their modest premises in Tower Hill to more substantial headquarters in Wales.

 Our Expert Opinion

 The Elizabeth II Decimal Portrait Sovereign offers huge nostalgia to those born in the seventies and eighties, the decimal portrait is instantly recognisable as a depiction with charm and grace.
 As an investment, it offers the chance to own tax free gold coins at low premiums.
 Offering more history, rarity and desirability than the subsequent Elizabeth portraits, yet with very modest premiums compared to older coins from the George, Edward and Victoria eras.
 Small enough to offer great divisibility, this coin is allocated regularly into our Director’s Pick mixed portfolio.
 It’s a great coin to own as part of a varied UK coin holding, or as a singular investment.